utep-cs-systems-courses/project-3-updated-GreciaNav/project/README.md

 - Pressing **S1**: This button will display a dancing Sonic the Hedgehog!
 This cute little Sonic will be dancing to the tune of his own theme song.

-- Pressing **S2**: This button turns off the buzzer and will show link from the Legend of Zelda with a spooky message.
+- Pressing **S2**: This button turns off the buzzer and will show link from the Legend of Zelda.

 - Pressing **S3**: This button turns off the buzzer and displays a diamond that changes color every second.